Last Updated on October 14, 2021 by Anna Grigoryan

 A receipt proving that a transaction occurred.
 A receipt is what you give the customer after the transaction has been finalized and completed.

 An invoice is a bill you send to customers after supplying products or providing services.
-An invoice should act as a detailed bill the outline every service or product that your customer has received from your business.
+An invoice should act as a detailed bill the outlines every service or product that your customer has received from your business.
 Also, an invoice will serve as a reminder that the customer owes your company money for their services.

 Plus, invoices are useful to have for your business’s financial records, to help speed up the cash flow process, and to ensure that your customers pay you for what they received.